 Here you will find some step-by-step training for EnergyPLAN.
-Please note that you must have EnergyPLAN Version 11.4 or later to get the same results as those reported here.
+Please note that the exercises currently work in versions EnergyPLAN 11.4 to 13.2 if you want to get the same results as those reported here.
 By following the guidelines and doing the exercises below, you will become acquainted with EnergyPLAN.
 First, download and install the EnergyPLAN model on your computer.
 Then, print the exercises and guidelines below and learn how to use the model step by step.
 In total, there are 6 exercises:

 - Define and calculate a simple national energy system